 1. Resort report

-Families planning a holiday really can’t afford not to have insurance, but for those planning a holiday on ice, it’s essential as broken bones don’t come cheap.
+This one is not negotiable.
+Families planning a holiday can’t afford not to have travel insurance but for those planning to holiday on ice, it’s essential.

-When driving on icy roads remember to drive slowly, always keep your headlights on and leave loads of room between you and the car in front, unless you want your drive to resemble snow dodgems.
+When driving on icy roads remember to go slow, always keep your headlights on and leave loads of room between you and the car in front, unless you want your drive to resemble snow dodgems.

-If you are driving into the snow, don’t forget tyre chains.
-In fact, to enter Kosciusko National Park, gateway to several of the biggest ski resorts, you’re legally obliged to carry chains unless you are in a 4WD.
-Chains can be hired at most ski rental stores in the bigger towns outside of resort areas, just make sure someone shows you how to fit them before you find yourself frozen fingered and fumbling in a roadside fitting bay trying to work out to put them on.
+If you are driving, don’t forget tyre chains.
+In fact, to enter Kosciusko National Park, gateway to several of NSW’s biggest ski resorts, you’re legally obliged to carry them unless you are in a 4WD.
+Chains can be hired at most ski rental stores in the bigger towns outside of resort areas, just make sure someone shows you how they fit.

 7. Schools in

-Your entire family will have a far better time if you all do lessons, so be sure to start your ski experience at ski school.
-Not only will lessons fast track you and your kids’ snow skills, but they also provide a great opportunity for children to socialise.
-Raffles loved honing his skills and Sugarpuff, who had her first lesson this year, not only made a new BFF but was skiing like a pro after just two mornings of ski school.
+Your entire family will have a far better time if you all do lessons, so be sure to start your ski experience at ski school to get you and your kids’ snow skills up to speed and to provide an opportunity for kids to hang out with people their own age.
+Raffles loved honing his skills as was an eager student and Sugarpuff, who had her first lesson this year, not only made a new BFF but was skiing like a pro after just two stints of ski school.

-If you have little members of the family who are too small for ski school, make sure there are adequate childcare facilities at your chosen resort and that they are situated in a convenient and easily accessible location.
+If you have little members of the family who are too small for ski school, make sure there are adequate childcare facilities at your chosen resort, and that they are situated in a convenient and easily accessible location so you can reach them quickly in the event of an emergency.

 9. Hire it

-Every child must wear a helmet when skiing or snowboarding to prevent and reduce the risk of serious head and brain injuries.
-When buying or hiring helmets, ensure they have been properly fitted and are worn correctly (positioned low enough in front to protect the forehead and not too tight or loose) for maximum protection.
+Unless you want to reenact Humpty Dumpty, make sure your kids are wearing properly fitted helmets because kids heads aren’t all that easy to put back together again either.
+It’s also important to ensure they are worn correctly (positioned low enough in front to protect the forehead and not too tight or loose) for maximum protection because there ain’t much use wearing them as a decoration.
 Parents’ heads are fairly important too, so set a good example with a helmet of your own.

 11. These Boots are made for walking

-Do splurge on après ski boots (you can pick them up reasonably cheap) for getting around when you’re not skiing.
-They’ll help keep the kids safe from slipping on the icy surfaces and also keep their toes toasty warm.
-And add ski socks to your holiday shopping list too as they’re less likely to scrunch up which will in turn reduce the risk of misery-inducing blisters.
+Do splurge on some cosy après ski boots (you can pick them up reasonably cheap).
+They help keep the kids safe on icy surfaces while keeping their tiny toes toasty warm.
+Ski socks are another wise investment too as they’re designed not to slip on the feet and help to reduce the risk of blisters. .

-Be sure to pack the kids’ pockets with a couple of energy snacks to keep them going.
-A day on the snow can be as exhausting as it is fun.
-Raffles is such an eager skier he has to be reminded to eat, which is almost unheard of when it comes to my little glutton.
+A day on the snow can be as exhausting as it is fun so be sure to fill their pockets with a few healthy, energy snacks like Babybel cheese or even a small chocolate treat.
+Raffles is such a dedicated skier he has to be reminded to eat, something that is almost unheard of when it comes to my little glutton.

 14. Fight club